 Child pornography is an offense that can be categorized under every class of felony, depending on the circumstances.
 Child pornography is likely to be a Class 1 felony conviction when moving depictions (i.e. videos, movies, etc…) are not involved.

-If you are arrested for any of the above-mentioned offenses and need legal representation, you can contact us at (630) 261-9098 to speak with a top Illinois defense lawyer and get a free consultation.
+To schedule your free legal consultation and learn your legal options, contact us at (630) 261-9098 to speak with a top Illinois defense lawyer and get a free consultation.